 During his stay at the veterinary hospital, I got a call.
-The doctor wanted to know if I wanted to have him euthanized because he had a very high grade heart problem.
+The doctor wanted to know if I wanted to have him euthanized because he had a very high-grade heart problem.
 I declined since it wasn’t my regular doctor, and I didn’t want to do that without another opinion.
-He was fine for years, until he got hurt again.
+He was fine for years until he got hurt again.
 Then, we almost lost him.
 The vet worked hard to save him.
 Finally, he appeared stable.

 I decided to bring him home, yet again, and give him a chance.
 We offered him heart medication in a dab of tuna, and he faithfully took it every day for months.
 That was years ago now.
 One day, he decided he didn’t want the medication anymore.

 We know we will probably lose him when he get sick or hurt again, but I wouldn’t change the decisions I made.
 He’s had many “extra” years of good quality of life, and we made room for an “extra” black cat.
 Extra stayed on our property too and hung out with his friend Anna until he moved into the new catio.

 By the way, he also likes the dog, Happy.
 He especially likes to tease Happy when we walk him in the yard at night.
 Happy runs free with the cats indoors and outdoors now that he’s grown up and cat-smart.
 As a puppy, he was always on a leash.
 Extra is smart enough not to like or trust strange dogs though.

 We still use a leash to walk Happy at night, due to the wildlife.
 He’s a small dog and an unexpected meeting could be dangerous for both.
 Extra’s favorite trick in his younger years was to get right in front of Happy and make him nervous–our dog has a healthy respect for cats–or startle him by popping out of the dark while he’s sniffing around preparing to go potty before bedtime.